No dogma. No masters. Only the burning truth of the heart and the fight against Zulum.

 They ask me for my religion, and I show them my scars from fighting injustice.
 They ask for my prayer rug, and I show them the soil of Ghoshpur.

 I am Baba Ghoshpuri.
 I do not bind myself to the stone walls of dogma.
 I believe in Haq (Truth) and Ishq (Divine Love).
-To love God is to love His creation, and to love His creation is to fight the systems that starve, oppress, and divide them.
+To love God is to love His creation, and to love His creation is to dismantle the systems that starve, oppress, and divide them.

 Anarchism is my politics.
 Sufism is my soul.

 Love is not passive.
 Love is a fire that burns away the ego and the structures of control.
+It is a revolutionary act.

 We stand in undying solidarity with the resistance.
 From the river to the sea, the land will be free.